santileortiz/keyboard_layout/README.md

 1. Try to set up the language from the operating system's settings panel if they find it then they are fine and happy.

-2. If this does not work google "how to type in <language> on Linux/elementaryOS/Ubuntu" and get to some tutorial about configuring ibus or spend hours deciding which of all the options you should try for your language.
+2. If this does not work google "how to type in _language name_ on Linux/elementaryOS/Ubuntu" and get to some tutorial about configuring ibus or spend hours deciding which of all the options you should try for your language.